Small-Area Estimation & Data Fusion · Survey Methodology · Statistical Software

 Builder by instinct.

 I also build the infrastructure evidence runs on.
-Solo architect of svyLab — a multi-tenant analytics platform with architectural sandbox isolation, lifecycle and classification governance, AI-assisted analysis with full provenance, and a 327-test invariant suite.
-Built deliberately to model the reproducibility, auditability, and tenant-safety properties that regulated RWE work requires.
+Solo architect of svyLab, a multi-tenant analytics platform with architectural sandbox isolation, lifecycle and classification governance, AI-assisted analysis with full provenance, and a 327-test invariant suite.
+Built so that survey-correct estimation is reproducible and auditable by construction: every result carries its model, code, weights, and CI.

 Education